Vachirawit Chivaaree discography

-The discography of Vachirawit Chivaaree consists of his elaborated music career, his singles, OST of the many series, live concerts within Thailand and across South-East Asia countries, his music video appearances for other singers and few collaborations.
+The discography of Vachirawit Chivaaree consists of his elaborated music career, his singles, soundtracks of several series, live concerts within Thailand and across South-East Asia countries, his music video appearances for other singers and few collaborations.
 He is popular for song "Lost & Found" and for mini album Adolescent.
 In 2023, he became independent artist under his own agency Cloud9 Entertainment.

 Musical career

 2020-2023: Rising popularity

 Bright appeared in various music videos during his early years of his career.
 In July 2020, his first OPM song cover "With a Smile" was released as the official theme for the Filipino-dubbed Still 2gether series in the Philippines.

 In 2021, Bright is youngest male artist to receive the "Best Song Drama" in 12th Nataraja Awards for his song "Kan Goo" in Thailand.
 His songs "Kan Goo" and "Yang Koo Gun" got featured in "Thai: Best song of the year 2020".

 In 2021, Bright performed a duet with Tiara Andini at the Giveaway Roboguru Show, in Indonesia.
 He also collaborated with the rapper F.Hero for the song "Sad Movie" and won the "Music of the week" at the "T-pop Stage Award".
 His first Thai single "Unmovable" is from the Boys Don't Cry project, a compilation album.
 For this song, he won "Rookie of the Week" in "T-pop Stage Award".

 In 2022, Bright released his first English single "Lost & Found".
 His song "Good Times", with Kanyawee Songmuang, received positive reviews.
 In 2023, Singaporean Prime Minister Lee Hsien Loong used "Good Times" song for promotional political video during his visit in Thailand.
 He featured in the T-pop shows held in Thailand and Japan.
 He had successful stint during musical concerts "Shooting Star", across South-East Asian countries.

 In January 2023, he released his single "My Ecstasy" feat D. Gerrard from his mini album Adolescent under GMMTV's new record label RISER Music, where he was creative director.
 This song became top requested song on HITZ 955, Thailand.
 In April 2023, he participated in Rolling Loud 2023, the world's largest hip-hop music festival, in Pattaya, Thailand.
 Recently, he appeared in Filipino based singer Zack Tabudlo's MV “Turn Back Time”.